Shoplifting Attorneys in Fairfax, Virginia

 A less common situation giving rise to shoplifting charges in Fairfax County or other Northern Virginia Courts is when a person is detained before even leaving a store.
 Sometimes this is because the loss prevention officer believes they have passed the last possible place to pay (cash registers) and therefore the intent to steal can be inferred from the circumstances.
 In other cases, the defendant may be detained and charged with suspected “unlawful concealment of merchandise.”
 Our shoplifting attorneys can aggressively defend against either of these situations and many others that may have resulted in a shoplifting charge.

-When you call The Sprano Law Firm, LLP, you will be contacting some of the best shoplifting defense lawyers in Fairfax or anywhere in Northern Virginia.
+When you call The Sprano Law Firm, PLLC, you will be contacting some of the best shoplifting defense lawyers in Fairfax or anywhere in Northern Virginia.
 No matter what your situation, our attorneys will strive to achieve the best possible result in your case, the outcome that will have the least impact on your life.

 In many cases, the unfortunate reality is that there are no good legal or factual defenses to the shoplifting charge.
 An important attribute shared by the best criminal defense lawyers is the ability to make sound strategic decisions based on the evidence and unique circumstances of each case.
 When winning at trial is not a realistic option, an “aggressive defense” is usually not the best strategy.
 Instead, our lawyers will seek to humanize you to the prosecutor and judge – presenting your background and circumstances in a sympathetic and mitigating light, in order to convince them to reduce the charge or at the very least exact a minimum of punishment.